-The NAM delivered several key messages to U.S. Trade Representative Katherine Tai this week at the U.S.–UK Dialogue on the Future of Atlantic Trade in Aberdeen, Scotland.
+The NAM this week delivered several key messages to U.S. Trade Representative Katherine Tai at the U.S.–UK Dialogue on the Future of Atlantic Trade week in Aberdeen, Scotland.

 What’s happening: The meetings, convened by Ambassador Tai and UK Secretary of State for International Trade Anne-Marie Trevelyan, were the second in a series begun last month in Baltimore.